How to Boot HyperV From a USB Flash Drive

 bcdboot r:\windows /s z:

 Paging may cause the flash device to wear out sooner.
-We recommend that paging be disabled prior to deploying the UFD.
+It is recommended that paging be disabled prior to deploying the USB flash drive.
+Disabling paging can greatly reduce wear to the flash device, and extend the useful lifetime of the system.

 reg load HKLM\HyperVTemp r:\windows\system32\config\system